NRCan/geo-deep-learning/README.md

   number_of_bands: 3                # Number of bands in input images
   model_name: inception             # One of unet, unetsmall, checkpointed_unet, ternausnet, or inception
   bucket_name:                      # name of the S3 bucket where data is stored.
 Leave blank if using local files
   task: classification              # Task to perform.
 Either segmentation or classification
+  debug_mode: True                  # Prints detailed progress bar with sample loss, GPU stats (RAM, % of use) and information about current samples.

 training:
   output_path: /path/to/output/weights/folder   # Path to folder where files containing weights will be written